-However, and unfortunately despite being certain constitutional provisions and Laws like – The Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act, 1989 there is still a practice of discrimination is prevalent in the Indian society.
+However, unfortunately despite certain constitutional provisions and Laws like – The Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act, 1989 there is still the practice of discrimination prevalent in Indian society.

 It is the responsibility of the government and society to not allow any such discrimination.
 Even today Article-15 is violated the most in the name of caste and religion.

-The perceptions prevailing in the society for centuries about caste and religion are still present today.
+The perceptions prevailing in society for centuries about caste and religion are still present today.

-This amended Act came into force with effect from 19th November, 1976 and is in conformity with the provisions of Article 17 of the Indian Constitution relating to the abolition of untouchability.
+This amended Act came into force with effect on 19th November 1976 and is in conformity with the provisions of Article 17 of the Indian Constitution relating to the abolition of untouchability.

 It seeks, inter alia, to prevent crimes against people belonging to Scheduled Castes and Scheduled Tribes.

-There is an Act to provide for the establishment of special courts for the prosecution of such offenses and for the grant of relief and rehabilitation of the victims of such offences.
+There is an Act to provide for the establishment of special courts for the prosecution of such offenses and for the grant of relief and rehabilitation of the victims of such offenses.

-In order to make this law more effective, amendments were made in it in the year 2015 and it came into force from January 26, 2016.
+In order to make this law more effective, amendments were made in it in the year 2015 and it came into force on January 26, 2016.

 This act has been told that when a Hindu person dies without making a will, his property will be legally divided among his heirs, family members or relatives.